Resources

 • No-lapse policy: Under the no-lapse guarantee, if the premium is paid under a designated time period, the policy does not lapse.

-• Choose a plan as per your budget: Term Plans are one of the best financial investments that one can make, but they come with a long-term commitment.
+• Choose a plan per your budget: Term Plans are one of the best financial investments one can make, but they come with a long-term commitment.
 Therefore, the policyholder must have an in-depth understanding of his financial commitments and liabilities.
 With the change in income, the amount paid towards premiums should not become overbearing.

 • Reinstatement is a more economical option than buying a new policy.